Chris Melling (rugby league): Early life

+Playing career

 Wigan Warriors

-Melling is a former Wigan Senior Academy captain who made several appearance for the Wigan first team.
+Melling is a former Wigan Senior Academy captain who made several appearances for the Wigan first team.

 In 2004's Super League IX it had seemed that Melling's career was in doubt following a serious knee injury suffered playing for Wigan against Leeds at Headingley.
 Melling had been seen as a future star before having his season ended by a cruciate ligament injury.

 Upon his return to first team action in 2005's Super League X Chris made a further 10 first-grade appearances for the Wigan Warriors before picking up another knee injury requiring further surgery.